Effects of dynamical capture on two equal-mass nonspinning black holes: Preliminary framework

 \subsection{Choice of initial conditions}

-We perform a series of simulations using the same setup as in~\cite{Jaraba:2021ces}, considering equal-mass binaries.
-The values of the dimensionless linear momentum range from $p/M=0.095$ to $0.75$, while the incidence angles $\theta$ span from $6.36^\circ$ to $2.83^\circ$.
-Initially, both BHs are non-spinning, as mentioned.
-Table~\ref{Tab: Cases} lists the number of simulations performed for each $p/M$, alongside with the corresponding ranges of incidence angles.
+We perform a series of simulations using the same setup as in Ref.~\cite{Jaraba:2021ces}, considering equal-mass binaries.
+The values of the \c{initial} dimensionless linear momentum $p/M$ \c{are set to six different values between 0.095 and 0.75, while the incidence angles $\theta$ aim to cover, for each of these momenta, the full range of cases corresponding to dynamical capture events.} Table~\ref{Tab: Cases} lists the number of simulations performed for each $p/M$, alongside with the ranges of incidence angles \c{corresponding to dynamical capture events}.
 We also provide fitted impact parameters, determined as explained in Appendix~\ref{app: impact pars}.